praekeltfoundation/platform-mnch/Onboarding/profile-generic.md

   log("ProfileProgress30")
 end

-# TODO percentage fix used ProfileProgress100Generic as a placeholder
-card CheckPointRedirect when contact.profile_completion == "50%", then: ProfileProgress100Generic do
+card CheckPointRedirect when contact.profile_completion == "100%", then: ProfileProgress100Generic do
-  log("ProfileProgress50")
+  log("ProfileProgress100")
 end

 card CheckPointRedirect, then: BasicQuestions do